When you hear the word sociopath, the first thing that comes to your mind is the word crazy.

 What Is A Sociopath?

 People who are sociopaths can be considered antisocial.
 Psychologically speaking, it is a term to describe somebody who has ASPD or Antisocial Personality Disorder.
+“He doesn’t want to conform to social norms and willfully destroys property, steals or manipulates others for personal profit, or overindulges in pleasure-seeking behavior.
+For example, he speeds, drives while drunk, engages in risky sex, or uses drugs,” according to Donald Black, MD.

 How can they be so harmful if they are antisocial anyway?
 These people with ASPD do not understand other peoples feelings and being selfish to the point where they use mind games to control people, break the rules, being manipulative and being manipulative includes being charming as well.
 Being charming is like the web of a spider, and people fall for that.